Nov. 1st 2019, Dirk Thomas

 console_direct+

-enables a specific handler, -
++ enables a specific handler, - disables it

 <ws> |-- log |-- <cmd>_<timestamp> |-- latest_<cmd> |-- latest |-- events.log |-- logger_all.log |-- <pkg> |-- command.log |-- stderr.log |-- stdout.log |-- stdout_stderr.log |-- streams.log

-list
+list Command

 $ colcon list